puppeteer/puppeteer/docs/api/puppeteer.frame._.md

 # Frame.$() method

-This method queries the frame for the given selector.
+Queries the frame for an element matching the given selector.

 **Signature:**